mattgiguere/limbDarkening/README.md

   -h, --help  show this help message and exit
 ```

-To get the coefficients for a 5084 K star with a logg of 4.3 observed in the Stromgren b band:
+To get the coefficients for a 5084 K star with a logg of 4.3 observed in the b band:

     ./claret_2013_limb_darkening.py 5084 4.3 b
     [ 0.85365 -1.38005  2.40726 -0.90518]